DeloitteAU/eslint-config-deloitte/packages/eslint-config-deloitte/README.md

-# eslint-config-deloitte
+# eslint-config-deloitte has been renamed to @deloitte-digital-au/eslint-config

-Please read the [installation instructions](https://github.com/DeloitteDigitalAPAC/eslint-config-deloitte) to configure this package.